Regulations

 The Polish customs authorities have forwarded a recommendation to coordinate the delivery of humanitarian aid through the Ministry of Foreign Affairs.

-Information on coordination can be found on the English-language website of the Polish Government.
+Information on coordination can be found on the website of the Polish Government (change the website to English).
 On this page you will find an application form and information for anyone who wishes to provide aid to Ukraine.
 In this case, the coordination of customs formalities (export) will take place within this network

 Persons who wish to provide assistance without central coordination (i.e. not through the Ministry of Foreign Affairs) must take into account the following customs formalities: